 About Us

-Preserve Chattanooga is a member of the National Trust for Historic Preservation, the National Preservation Partners Network, the Southeast Chapter of the Society of Architectural Historians, and the National Alliance of Preservation Commissions.
+We are proud to be this community’s direct connection to nationwide preservation resources.
+As such, we maintain membership with National Trust for Historic Preservation, the National Preservation Partners Network, the Southeast Chapter of the Society of Architectural Historians, and the National Alliance of Preservation Commissions.
 We stay informed of state preservations efforts through the Tennessee Historical Commission and nationally through the Advisory Council on Historic Preservation.
 Preserve Chattanooga collaborates with organizations throughout the Chattanooga community to broaden our impact.
 We are a 501(c)3 nonprofit governed by a board of directors.
 Our mission is supported by donations, grants and fundraising events.

 Our Organization Has Impact